Fruit press: Cider press

 "This is how the cider mill is made.
 Imagine a circular trough made of wood connected to two wooden millstones like those used in a windmill, but fixed differently.
 In a windmill, they are horizontal, but in the cider mill they are placed in the trough vertically.
 They are fixed to a vertical piece of wood that turns on itself and which is placed in the centre of the circular part of the trough; a long axle passes through them; the axle is joined to the vertical axis; its other end juts out from the trough; a horse → is harnessed to it; the ← horse → pulls the axle by walking round the trough, which also moves the pressing stones in the trough where the apples are pounded.
 When they are judged to be sufficiently crushed, that is to say, enough for all the juice to be extracted from them, the apples are removed with a wooden spade and put into a large vat nearby.
 Enough apples are pounded to make a pulp or pomace."

 Cider presses often have attachments to grind the apples prior to pressing.
 Such combination devices are commonly referred to as cider mills.

 In communities with many small orchards, it is common for one or more persons to have a large cider mill for community use.
 These community mills allow orchard owners to avoid the capital, space, and maintenance requirements for having their own mill.
 These larger mills are typically powered by electrical or gasoline engines.
 Mill operators also deal with the solids, which attract wasps or hornets.
 Cider mills typically give patrons a choice between paying by the gallon/litre or splitting the cider with the mill operator.

 Larger orchardists may prefer to have their own presses because it saves on fees, or because it reduces cartage.
 Orchardists of any size may believe their own sanitation practices to be superior to that of community mills, as some patrons of community mills may make cider from low quality fruit (windfall apples, or apples with worms).
 Those making speciality ciders, such as pear cider, may want to have their own press.

-The world's largest cider press is located in Berne, Indiana USA.
+The world's largest cider press is located in Berne, Indiana, US.